Data analysis and modelling scripts and results for the Seaton et al. 2017 study, from Daniel Seaton.

 These Python scripts define and simulate the translational coincidence model.
 This model takes measured transcript dynamics (Blasing et al, 2005) in 12L:12D, measured synthesis rates of protein in light compared to dark (Pal et al, 2013), and outputs predicted changes in protein abundance between short (6h) and long (18h) photoperiods.
 These are compared to the photoperiod proteomics dataset we generated.

-Contributor: Daniel Seaton
+Submitter: Daniel Seaton

 Biological problem addressed: Model Analysis Type